UCSOAR/AvionicsBayDocumentation/README.md

 - Any number of these may be used based on number of PCBs

 ### Sensor and Actuator Cube (SAC):
-- DAQ board lives here
+- DAQ board lives here (has sensors connected)
-- Actuator + Data board
+- Actuator board
 - Wall mount connectors for all sensor connectors (Patch/GPS intena included)

 ## TODO
 - Pick connectors daughter board and mother board daisy chain
-- Pick connectors for wall mount connectors (Rhoda + Mohammad)
+- Pick connectors for wall mount connectors sensors (Rhoda + Mohammad)
 - Find total current draw
 - CAD the SatCube Structure